LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/usefulTechniques.md

 ### Block consumer interruptions

-One bot scenario is to have the bot present several text interactions containing information, with small delays between each interaction (to aid accessibility issues).
+One bot scenario that is typical is to have the bot present several text interactions containing information, with small delays between each interaction (to aid accessibility issues).
 After the interactions are sent in sequence, the bot then asks the consumer a question to decide the next step in the conversation flow.

 The problem that can occur in this scenario is that there's nothing to prevent the consumer from typing an utterance while the bot is sending the sequence of messages.
 When this happens, the utterance is processed for matching intents and patterns, which means it can "jump" the consumer to an upcoming question in the current dialog, to another dialog, or result in a fallback response.